Latest News, Updates, Tutorials and much more

 To set up your tracking pixel, you have to add your tracking pixel code in the web page HTML code.
 Perform the following steps:

-Done, you have set up your Google Analytics tracking pixel.
+Done, you have set up your Google tracking pixel.

-How to set up Facebook or Meta tracking pixel?
+How to set up a Meta tracking pixel?

-To create a new Facebook or Meta tracking pixel, perform the following steps:
+To create a new Meta (Facebook) tracking pixel, perform the following steps:

 • In your Business Manager account, go to Business Settings.